 Similarly, if somebody is searching for how to come up with unique and good headlines and make them successful, they will be reading this blog.
-People share content based on what they intend to do with that piece of information, whether they want to share something about a particular subject, want to learn more, or doing this action to express themselves to the people around them.
+People share content based on what they intend to do with that piece of information, whether they want to share something about a particular subject, want to learn more, or do this to express themselves to the people around them.

 There are five basic types of headlines that are most likely to go viral.
-They are:

 1. Clickbait headlines

+“Curiosity killed the cat!”
 Have you ever heard of this phrase?
 This is what a clickbait headline is all about.
 It coaxes you to know more about what is going on, making you curious.
 Every headline you see on Facebook that makes you want to click on it and see the post is bait.

 What’s the difference between a clickbait and a non-clickbait headline?
 Research shows that clickbait headlines tend to have more dependencies than non-clickbait headlines.

 A clickbait headline teases you with half the information.
 It intrigues you to find out more or grab more details by clicking on the link.
 At times, clickbait headlines can be misleading, and thus, content creators and marketers must use them carefully while maintaining customers’ trust.

-Examples of clickbait headlines that went viral:
+Examples of clickbait headlines that went viral

 2. Emotional headlines